SHOSTAKOVICH – “unpacked” and emptied out – a life’s remarkable music

 Kaibosh Food Rescue Benefit Concert

-Being the eighth and final 2025 Comfy Concert at the Long Hall, and marking the 80th anniversary of The Long Hall (built in 1945) called for a special presentation, which the organisers and musicians involved responded to with memorable and resonant results!
+This eighth and final 2025 Comfy Concert marked the 80th anniversary of The Long Hall (built in 1945) and called for a special presentation, which the organisers and musicians involved responded to with memorable and resonant results!
 Violinist and founder of the “Comfy Concert” Series Helene Pohl shared with us in a programme note details of both the year’s performances and the successes of the concert’s affiliated Charity Kaibosh Food Rescue, and its associated colleague organisation Arohanui Strings, as well as introducing all of today’s performers, including a Special Item from the First Smile Gamelan Ensemble which concluded the concert.

 Though not officially sporting the title “From Darkness to Light” today’s presentation couldn’t have been better described in terms of its overall trajectory.
 Beginning with the Fifteenth and final String Quartet of Dmitri Shostakovich, the occasion brought to us the uniquely fascinating culmination of the composer’s epic but sadly unfinished journey towards realising his dream of producing a string quartet in each of the twenty-four keys.
 We were confronted right at the outset with a work that itself all too readily seemed to proclaim that “this was the end” for its composer.